 In order to proactively plan for future infrastructure needs, MTO commenced the formal Environmental Assessment (EA) process to examine transportation problems and opportunities and consider alternative solutions in the Niagara, Hamilton and Halton areas.

 The Niagara to GTA Corridor Environmental Assessment Terms of Reference (October 2005, As Amended February 16, 2006) outlines the minimum considerations and study framework to be followed in completing this environmental assessment.
 The Ontario Minister of the Environment approved the Terms of Reference on June 9th, 2006.

-As outlined in the Terms of Reference, a two-phased approach is being utilized to conduct this study.
-Phase 1 (the current focus of this environmental assessment) includes the development of a study plan, examining transportation problems and opportunities (need for transportation improvements), identifying and assessing transportation planning alternatives (i.e. alternatives to the undertaking), identifying preferred transportation planning alternative(s), and recommendations for future work in the Niagara to GTA corridor.
+As outlined in the Terms of Reference, a two-phased approach was utilized to conduct this study.
+Phase 1 includes the development of a study plan, examining transportation problems and opportunities (need for transportation improvements), identifying and assessing transportation planning alternatives (i.e. alternatives to the undertaking), identifying preferred transportation planning alternative(s), and recommendations for future work in the Niagara to GTA corridor.